Nabeel20/Badr/README.md

 - `component = component + child`

-  Adds the child to its parent’s children table and manages its input and position.
+  Adds the child to its parent’s children table and register its signals.

 - `component = component - child`

-  Removes the child from its parent’s children table, and removes its input binding.
+  Removes the child from its parent’s children table, and unregister its signals.

 - `component % id (string)`: